garfieldius/t3ll/README.md

 ## Usage

 t3ll is called from the command line.
-It takes exactly one argument: the XML or Xlif file to edit.
+It takes exactly one argument: the XML or Xliff file to edit.

 ```bash
 labels